shaocheng16/epwgen/README.md

 Solving the Eliashberg equations does not work at the moment.

 The script contains a crude but quick and working example.
+You only need to specify the absolute path to the pseudopotentials on your cluster.